the INDUS VALLEY Civilization

 A seal from Moenjo-daro depicting what has been called a "three-faced yogi"-- but on a closer look, that isn't very persuasive

-An oddly seated figure surrounded by wild beasts has been called (a thousand years early) a "proto-Shiva"; but there are many problems
+An oddly seated figure surrounded by wild beasts has been called (well over a thousand years too early) a "proto-Shiva"; but there are many problems with this claim

 By comparing a number of seals (and avoiding anachronisms), can we begin to glimpse some standard figures in a pan-Indus-Valley mythology?

 The most common single animal on Indus Valley seals is the mythical "unicorn."
-Is that a feeding dish of some kind, or is is meant to catch the blood when his throat is slit?
+And what is that "ritual stand" under his neck?

 Terra cotta statues of women are extremely common.
 Many of them are elaborately adorned with jewelry, and some have remarkable headdresses.